-This section summarizes population, household, and housing unit projections for the next five years, as required for Housing Needs Reports.
-Population projections such as these offer a glimpse at a possible future scenario.
-Actual community growth depends on many influencing factors, including the economy, housing market, growth in the region, trends in neighbouring communities, locational desirability, and planning and development decisions.
+This section summarizes population, household, and housing unit projections for the next five years, as required for Housing Needs Reports, and for the next ten years.
+Population projections such as these offer a glimpse at a possible future scenario if long-term trends continue.
+Actual community growth depends on many influencing factors, including the economy, housing market, growth in the region, trends in neighbouring communities, locational desirability, and planning and development decisions, and Council retains control regarding decisions on zoning and the provision of housing in the District.
 The availability, type, and affordability of housing in the community will influence growth and the demographic make-up of the community.